MG10552/MG10552/README.md

 - 📄 About my experiences [TODO](TODO)

-- ⚡ Fun fact: **World is a circus and most people are clowns.
-Honk!
-Honk!**
+- ⚡ Fun fact: **Everything exists due to sheer kinetic force of the past.
+We can't create anything new that is good, because merit is dead and compentency crysis reigns supreme in the name of the ideology that in the end will ruin all.**

 <p>&nbsp;</p>